paramat/minipeli/README.txt

 'gui'
 Contains formspec and HUD related stuff:
-Formspec background, hotbar background, bubble and heart textures.
+Formspec background, bubble and heart textures.
 Sets the formspec prepend.
-Sets custom hotbar textures if code un-commented and textures added.

 'hand'
-Contains the hand tool related stuff:
+Contains the hand related stuff:
 The wieldhand texture.
+Registers the hand.

+'creative_mode'
+Activates in creative mode.
+A simple creative mod without a creative inventory.
-Registers the hand tool.
+Overrides the hand registration for special digging capabilities.
+Enables placing unlimited nodes without removing from inventory.
+Prevents dug nodes being added to inventory if already present.

 'media'
 Contains textures and sounds that have no suitable location anywhere else: